Delon Armitage signs two-year contract extension with Toulon

 Full-back Delon Armitage has signed a two-year contract extension with French side Toulon, which lessens the likelihood of him playing for England in the 2015 World Cup.

-of not selecting France-based players because their club commitments mean they are not available for all training camps.
+England have a policy of not selecting France-based players because their club commitments mean they are not available for all training camps.

 Armitage has not played for England since moving to Toulon in 2012.